JeffMck02/ctrl-alt-dh/content/pages/about.md

-Title: About
+Title: Who We Are
-Slug: about
+Slug: who-we-are
 Date: 2010-12-03 10:20
 Modified: 2010-12-05 19:30
-Category: Python
+Category: About
-Tags: pelican, publishing
 Authors: Alexis Metaireau, Conan Doyle
 Summary: Short version for index and feeds